 - The Committee assesses comments and uses them to guide further investigation of the policy and/or integrates the commentary into its final report which is supplied to the relevant government Minister for response.

 Within this broad approach, Commons Select Committees have implemented evidence checks in varying ways.

 In 2014/15 the Education Select Committee used the process to help it develop its work program.
 Initially, the Committee requested a 2-page statement on 9 topics from the Department of Education, inviting public comment via web forums on each topic, as well as comment on the Department’s approach to the use of evidence, generally.
 Comments in the web forums then informed Committee decisions regarding what areas to focus on and what areas to hold oral evidence sessions for.

-Evidence Checks help committees hold government to account more efficiently and effectively by leveraging the collective intelligence of a broader expert audience.
-In 2016, the evidence check conducted by the Women and Equalities Committee into sexual harassment in schools (dubbed a “Fact Check”) generated contributions from knowledgeable stakeholders, students with lived experience of harassment, and led to a revised (upwards) estimate of the incidence of harassment.
-Subsequently, information from contributions was incorporated into the Ministerial Briefing on the issue.
+Evidence Checks help committees more efficiently and effectively hold government to account by leveraging the collective intelligence of a broader expert audience.
+In 2016, the evidence check conducted by the Women and Equalities Committee into sexual harassment in schools (dubbed a “Fact Check”) generated contributions from knowledgeable stakeholders, students with lived experience of harassment, and led to a revised (upwards) estimate of the incidence of harassment and information from contributions was incorporated into the subsequent Ministerial Briefing on the issue.

 What does it cost?
-There are no documented costs with what is essentially expanding the hearing process to the Web and enabling a broader audience to scrutinize what has been presented to the Committee.
+There are no documented costs with what is essentially expanding the hearing process to the Web, enabling a broader audience to scrutinize what has been presented to the Committee.
 Because the process runs via the Committee’s own webpage, the overhead is low.

 - The online collection of comments reduces temporal and geographic barriers to accessing relevant experts, increasing the level of expertise and experience that the Committee has access to.